GreenfishK/Grapher/README.md

 cd scripts

 # run Grapher with the edge generation head
+# Description from the paper: The advantage of generation is the ability to construct any edge sequence, including ones unseen during training, at the risk of not matching the target edge token sequence exactly.
 ./train_gen.sh

 # run Grapher with the classifier edge head
+# Description from the paper: if the set of possible relationships is fixed and known, the classification head is more efficient and accurate
 ./train_class.sh
 ```